-Fields:
+''' Fields:

 101 Job word 32 required

 102 Status select 10 required

 103 User word 32 required

 104 Date date 20 always

-105 Description text 0 required
+105 Description text 0 required '''

-Warning

-Do not attempt to change, rename, or redefine fields 101 through 105.
+- Warning Do not attempt to change, rename, or redefine fields 101 through 105.
 Fields 101 through 105 are used by Perforce and should not be deleted or changed.
-Use p4 jobspec only to add new fields (106 and above) to your jobs.

-- Field 101 is required by Perforce and cannot be renamed nor deleted. - Fields 102 through 105 are reserved for use by Perforce client programs.
+Use p4 jobspec only to add new fields (106 and above) to your jobs. - Field 101 is required by Perforce and cannot be renamed nor deleted. - Fields 102 through 105 are reserved for use by Perforce client programs.
 Although it is possible to rename or delete these fields, it is highly undesirable to do so.
-Perforce client programs might continue to set the value of field 102 (the Status: field) to closed upon changelist submission, even if the administrator has redefined field 102 for use as a field that does not contain closed as a permissible value, leading to unpredictable and confusing results.
+Perforce client programs might continue to set the value of field 102 (the Status: field) to closed (or some other value defined in the Presets: for field 102) upon changelist submission, even if the administrator has redefined field 102 for use as a field that does not contain closed as a permissible value, leading to unpredictable and confusing results.